virajnistane/EuclidClusterViz/USAGE.md

 ## 🎉 Problem Solved

 Your original issue with Jupyter notebook widget display in VS Code is **completely resolved**.
-The standalone HTML generator provides reliable, shareable, and feature-complete visualizations with algorithm comparison capabilities.
+The Dash app provides reliable, interactive visualizations with comprehensive algorithm comparison capabilities.